 This study advances our understanding of the suitability of land in hazelnut-producing regions, which is important for sustainable agricultural production and environmental management.
 The comprehensive evaluation of soil quality for hazelnuts provided by this research is crucial for making well-informed decisions on crop selection and land use, as it incorporates many soil factors and applies scoring functions and AHP.
 The study's findings showed that the greatest SQI value was 0.83, indicating that regions with shallower soil depth and greater slopes are more suited for hazelnut production.
 Based on the values collected, the SQI categorization varied from "Very poor" to "Excellent/The most suitable," offering important insights about the suitability of the land for hazelnuts in the area.
-The results of this study can help Ordu Province farmers, policy makers, and environmental management techniques.
+The results of this study can help Ordu Province farmers, policy makers, and environmental managers make well-informed decisions that will maximize hazelnut output and promote sustainable land management techniques.
 Knowing the quality of soil is essential to guaranteeing the sustainability of agriculture and preservation of the environment in the long run.